 How Long Can I Safely Store Raw Meat In The Fridge Before Cooking Or Freezing?

 So you've just gotten back from a whirlwind shopping trip to your local warehouse store where you've stocked up on raw meat.
 However, your feet hurt and your legs are tired and you really just don't feel like putting away the meat into the freezer right away.
 Here's our tips for how long you can store raw meat in the fridge.

 What happens if I don't have time to cook meat right away?

 Placing your raw meat or poultry into the freezer will halt the growth of bacteria.
-It is important to make sure that your freezer temperature is set to 0 degrees F or lower using a trusted calibrated appliance thermometer.
+It is very important to make sure that your freezer temperature is set to 0 degrees F or lower using a trusted calibrated appliance thermometer.

 Always label and date your food products!